 Everyone should apply a broad spectrum sunscreen with at least SPF 30 before spending time in the sun, but most of us forget once in a while.
 The resulting sunburn can be painful, but aloe vera gel can ease the pain and promote healing.
 The plant is also useful for treating blisters, other burns, and sites of allergic reactions.
-Though research does not prove aloe's effectiveness beyond a doubt, it does suggest compounds in the plant can speed healing and encourage cell regeneration.
+Aloe has been shown to protect against the sun's radiation damage.
+Some studies suggest that compounds in the plant can speed healing and encourage cell regeneration.

 Along with vitamins and minerals, aloe vera is rich in monosaccharides and polysaccharides.
 Together, these compounds strengthen white blood cells, making the body more capable of fending off bacteria, viruses, and other diseases.
 Aloe vera is also full of antioxidants that help block free radicals that adversely affect health and contribute to aging.
 Drinking aloe vera juice regularly could help to naturally enhance the immune system.